KwesiLovesTech/WordPress-Server-using-LAMP-stack-UbuntuLinux/Readme.md

-This guide is to help you setup a wordpress server on ubuntu.
-About more than 43% of all websites are using WordPress as their content management system.
+# Setting Up a WordPress Server on Ubuntu #

+I would be configuring a WordPress server on Ubuntu, a popular Linux distribution.

+WordPress is a versatile content management system used by over 43% of websites worldwide.